-If a child is to leave Cranmore, the DSL should consider if it would be appropriate to share any information with the new school.
+When a child leaves Cranmore, the DSL should consider if it would be appropriate to share any information with the new school.
 For example, information that would allow the new school or college to continue supporting victims of abuse or those who are currently receiving support through the 'Channel' programme, and have that support in place for when the child arrives.